thor8126/furation/README.md

 5. To delete an item by its ID, send a DELETE request to below url, replacing :id with the actual item ID.

         https://furation.onrender.com/api/items/:id

+- JSON payload for create and update is like:

+  {
+  "name":"sampledata2",
+  "description":"this is a sample data2"
+  }